link00000000/dotfiles-dotbot/README.md

 #### Fingerprint Authentication

 Instead of typing the user password to authenticate when using commands that require root, a prompt for a finger print is used and the user is authenticated using the built in fingerprint scanner.
-This is done using [https://github.com/nullpo-head/WSL-Hello-sudo](WSL Hello sudo).
+This is done using [WSL Hello sudo](https://github.com/nullpo-head/WSL-Hello-sudo).
 Instructions for installation can be found on the repo page.

 ## Installation